manpagez: man (manual) pages & more

 ALTERNATE FORMS FOR COMPLEX COMMANDS

 Many of zsh's complex commands have alternate forms.
-These particular
+These are

 The short versions below only work if sublist is of the form `{ list }'